Jaguar could use hybrid power trains in future sports cars, according to its chief product engineer, Jaguar sports cars, Erol Mustafa.

 When asked about a possible diesel F-Type, as recently spied by Autocar, Mustafa said he could not comment.

-Mustafa was talking at the reveal of the new entry-level F-Type at the New York motor show, which uses its 2.0-litre four-cylinder Ingenium engine, already announced for the XE and XF saloons.
+Mustafa was talking at the reveal of the new entry-level F-Type at the New York motor show, which uses its 2.0-litre four-cylinder Ingenium engine, already announced for the Jaguar XE and Jaguar XF saloons.
 While it is the cheapest F-Type on sale, Mustafa said it had its own character, differentiating it from the V8 and V6 models.